 Yes.
-While we are a YMCA-affiliated camp, our Sunday Services are non-denominational and transcend any one religion.
+While we are a camp founded on Christian ideals, our Sunday Services are non-denominational and transcend any one religion.
 Sundays are a time of reflection and joy, when we reinforce the ideals of our motto, “The Other Fellow First.”
 Most campers claim Sunday as their favorite day at Camp.

 What if my camper doesn’t enjoy sports?